-3.13 Norway
+3.15 Norway

 In Norway health care is publicly tax-financed, providing universal coverage for all residents.
-The public health care system is structured in four different regional health authorities (RHF), where each authority operates several trusts (The Commonwealth Fund 2019).
-Each trust manages one or more hospitals, resulting in 64 public hospitals in Norway.
-The private hospital sector in Norway is relatively small, including only 11 facilities.
+The public health care system is structured in four different regional health authorities (RHAs), where each authority operates several trusts.
+There are public hospitals trusts and not-for-profit private hospitals in Norway.
+With 94% of all hospital stays the public sector is significantly larger than the private sector.
+Private hospitals and RHAs can have tender agreements (The Commonwealth Fund 2020).